paulrobertlloyd/paulrobertlloyd-v4/src/articles/2011/02/the_kings_speech/index.md

 > As Mr Hitchens points out in the article, it is not as if a king can campaign against his own government.
 If George VI was wrong to mistrust Churchill, how much more wrong would he have been to criticise a popular and powerful prime minister at his peak?

 So whilst the Royal Family supported the policy of appeasement, there remains a debate as to the reasons for doing so.
-These themes are more readily explored in Stephen Poliakoff’s film <cite>[Glorious ’39][12]</cite>, were support for appeasement amongst the upper classes takes a more sinister turn.
+These themes are more readily explored in Stephen Poliakoff’s film [""Glorious ’39""][12], were support for appeasement amongst the upper classes takes a more sinister turn.
 I’d recommend this film for anyone eager to learn more about this dark period in British history.

 It’s also been questioned whether George VI’s speech was actually cured at all.
 The family of BBC engineer David Martin say he was [asked to edit the King’s wartime speeches][13], to take out the stammer and make his speeches more fluent.